Don't Think Twice: Plot

 Jack finds success at Weekend Live playing an old-timey ticket taker in a sketch, but finds the pressure of the show difficult to manage.
 The Commune sees an uptick in its audience, but they are mostly there to see Jack and his ticket taker character rather than the rest of the performers.

 With their theater space closing, the group decides to hold a show at a new space, but the ticket price discourages audiences from attending and they fail to recoup their investment.
 The group gathers to watch Weekend Live and discovers Jack performing a sketch they had improvised at a prior Commune show.
-Infuriated, the group crashes the after party.
+Infuriated, they crash the after party.
 Miles confronts Jack and punches him before being thrown out.

-When he then confronts Lindsay for failing to support him, she reveals that she has been hired by the show and did not want to embarrass herself in front of her new co workers.
+When Miles then confronts Lindsay for failing to support him, she reveals that she has been hired by the show and did not want to embarrass herself in front of her new co workers.
 Embittered by this revelation, Miles, Allison, and Bill storm off.

 At the final Commune show, Sam stands on stage alone and asks her usual opening question "Has anyone had a particularly bad day?"
 When an audience member suggests that Sam herself looks like she's had a bad day, she agrees and launches into a solo improv where she is trapped at the bottom of a well while her other castmates cannot decide how to help her.
 Jack arrives and joins the scene, promising that he will not abandon her.
 But Sam tells him that she is happy in the well and she knows and accepts that their relationship is over.

 Eight months later, Jack and Lindsay continue to enjoy success performing and writing for Weekend Live.
 Miles is in a long-term relationship with an old flame from high school, and Sam, Bill, and Allison are starting a new improv group and looking for local talent.
-The group reunite for Bill's father's funeral.
+The old group reunites for Bill's father's funeral.
 Despite their conflict, the group has remained friends.